-Workshops are small groups of students who meet each week to solve challenging problems under the guidance of a student-Leader who has recently been successful in the course.
+Peer-Led Team Learning (PLTL) Workshops are small groups of students who meet each week to solve challenging problems under the guidance of a student-leader who has recently been successful in the course.

 The University is considered a national leader in the development of these learning teams.
-Workshops have been implemented with the participation of faculty in biology, biochemistry, biomedical engineering, chemistry, computer science, earth and environmental science, economics, electrical and computer engineering, linguistics, math, philosophy, and physics.
+Workshops have been implemented with the participation of faculty in biology, biomedical engineering, chemistry, computer science, earth and environmental science, electrical and computer engineering, linguistics, math, optics, philosophy, and statistics.

 For more information, see the Center for Workshop Education site.